Gl0dny/hexapod/README.md

 ### Summary - Future Development

+The developed prototype has a wide scope of possible improvements in the future due to its high modularity:
-- Inertial navigation – maintaining spatial orientation, determining position by measuring accelerations acting on the machine and its angular velocities.
-- Adaptation and maneuverability in varied (uneven) terrain.
+- Inertial navigation system - maintaining spatial orientation, determining position and velocity by measuring accelerations and angular - Adaptation and maneuverability in varied (uneven) terrain
-- Autonomous obstacle overcoming (holes, irregularities).
+- Autonomy of overcoming obstacles
-- Ability to manipulate objects using limbs.
-- Software architecture implemented using the Robot Operating System (ROS) framework.
-- Voice control of the walking robot.
+- Voice control of the walking robot
-- Use of Rust programming language, which features memory management safety mechanisms.
-It allows control over lower-level software details while maintaining high-level ergonomics.
-- Data acquisition in a time-series database.
+- Data acquisition in a time-series database
-- Graphical user interface.
+- Graphical user interface
+- Software implementation using the Robot Operating System framework